TaskarCenterAtUW/TDEI-auth-n-z/README.md

 - `Auth Service` is responsible for Authenticating and Authorizing the HTTP requests.
 Also, verifies the access token, api-key on request and generates the secret token for intra micro-service communication.
-- `Gateway` service is first point of contact for clients.
+- `Gateway` service is the first point of contact for clients.
 Every request to gateway is Authenticated & Authorized against the `Auth Service`.
-- For Authentication, `Auth Service` will interact with `Keycloak Service` for verification.
+- For Authentication, Service interacts with `Keycloak Service` for verification.
-    - Successful authentication auth service will return with access_token & refresh_token as a response to requests.
+    - Successful authentication auth service returns access_token & refresh_token as a response to requests.
-- For Authorization, `Auth Service` will interact directly with `TDEI Database`. `TDEI Database` maintains the user roles and permissions.
+- For Authorization, Service interacts directly with `TDEI Database`. `TDEI Database` maintains the user roles and permissions.

 ## System requirements